The Expression of Interest Second Intake is now open. Application Deadline is Friday, October 8, 2021.

 - The costs outlined in the application must be Eligible Costs;

-- The project must occur in B.C.
-Exceptions can be made for research and testing if better resources exist outside B.C.;
+- The project must occur in B.C.;

 - The main structural building system must be mass timber or mass timber-hybrid (such as mass timber wood frame, mass timber-concrete or mass timber-steel);

 - The application must demonstrate the need for incremental funding support through the MTDP, and how requested funding will advance this project in the immediate term;

 - The proponent must commit to contributing the majority of the total project cost, and must provide evidence of funds and/or in-kind support for their share of project costs;